tox-dev/tox/doc/plugins.rst

 Writing a setuptools entrypoints plugin
 ---------------------------------------

-You can create a new tox plugin with all bells and whistles via `Cookiecutter`_ (see `cookiecutter-tox-plugin <https://github.com/tox-dev/cookiecutter-tox-plugin>`_):
+You can create a new tox plugin with all bells and whistles via a `Cookiecutter`_ template (see `cookiecutter-tox-plugin <https://github.com/tox-dev/cookiecutter-tox-plugin>`_) - this will create a complete pypi-releasable, documented project with license, documentation and CI.

 .. code-block:: console

     $ pip install -U cookiecutter
     $ cookiecutter gh:tox-dev/cookiecutter-tox-plugin

-This will create a complete pypi-releasable, documented project with license, documentation, CI builds and other bells and whistles.

 Tutorial: a minimal tox plugin
 ------------------------------